dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

   }
 }

+# Confluent provider will use API credentials from environment variables
 provider "confluent" {
   # The provider will automatically use CONFLUENT_CLOUD_API_KEY and CONFLUENT_CLOUD_API_SECRET
   # environment variables without explicit configuration
 }

+# Environment name is passed from the Backstage template
 variable "environment_name" {
   type    = string
   default = "${{ values.environment_name }}"
 }

+# Create the Confluent Cloud environment
 resource "confluent_environment" "this" {
   display_name = var.environment_name
 }

-# Add outputs to be used in documentation
+# Define outputs to be used in documentation
 output "environment_id" {
   value = confluent_environment.this.id
   description = "The ID of the created Confluent Cloud environment"